Polycystic ovary syndrome (PCOS), symptoms, causes and treatment

 Photo source: Shutterstock

-Also, avoid foods that contain refined sugar; sticking with complex carbs might be better as they don't raise blood sugar levels fast.
+Also, avoid foods that contain refined sugar; sticking with complex carbs might be better as they don't raise blood sugar levels quickly.
 Talk to your doctor to help you draft the best dietary plan.

 Maintain a healthy weight